Evidence and Skepticism in Verifiable Disclosure Games

 Abstract

 A key feature of communication with evidence is skepticism: to the extent possible, a receiver will attribute any incomplete disclosure to the sender concealing unfavorable evidence.
 The degree of skepticism depends on how much evidence the sender is expected to possess.
 I characterize when a change in the prior distribution of evidence induces more skepticism, i.e. induces any receiver to take an equilibrium action that is less favorable to the sender following every message.
 I formalize an increase in the sender’s (ex-ante) amount of evidence and show that this is equivalent to inducing more skepticism.
-My analysis provides a method to solve general verifiable disclosure games, including an expression for equilibrium actions.
+As an input to this result, I fully characterize receiver optimal equilibrium outcomes in general verifiable disclosure games.
 I apply these results to a dynamic disclosure problem in which the sender obtains and discloses evidence over time.
-I identify the necessary and sufficient condition on the evidence structure such that the receiver can benefit from early inspections.
+I identify the necessary and sufficient condition on the evidence structure such that the receiver cannot benefit from early inspections.

-Keywords: Verifiable Disclosure, Hard Information, Monotone Likelihood Ratio Property, Comparative Statics, Skepticism
+Keywords: Verifiable Disclosure, Hard Information, Skepticism, Monotone Likelihood Ratio Property

 JEL Classification: D82, D83